OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 The first 32 bytes of the TLP from the PCIe subsystem denotes the PCIe header.
 There are two types of header format supported – Power User Mode header and Data Mover mode header.
 The tuser_vendor[0] bit on the Arm® AMBA® 4 AXI4-Stream channel indicates the header format of the TLP; tuser_vendor[0] =0 indicates Power User Mode header and tuser_vendor[0] =1 indicates Data Mover Mode header.

-The OFS FIM for Intel Intel Agilex 7 FPGA implements the Data Mover Functional Mode.
+The OFS FIM for Agilex 7 FPGA implements the Data Mover Functional Mode.
 With this implementation, the application has the flexibility to use either mode for PCIe transaction, as shown in the following table.
-For more detailed information about the PCIe Subsystem, see the PCIe Subsystem Intel FPGA User Guide.
+For more detailed information about the PCIe Subsystem, see the PCIe Subsystem FPGA User Guide.

-**Table 3-2 PCIe Subsystem Header Format Support for OFS for Intel Agilex 7 FPGA**
+**Table 3-2 PCIe Subsystem Header Format Support for OFS for Agilex 7 FPGA**

 <table>
 <thead>